3 reasons why lineage should be an integral part of your modernization journey to Databricks

 Lineage also helps trace the complete data flow in steps.
 The visual representation helps track how the data hopped and transformed along the way, with details of parameter changes, etc. Automated transformation tools that provide backward and forward lineage show the hops and reference points of data lineage with complete audit trail of the data points of interest.

-They also help temporarily ignore peripheral, unwanted data points like system tables, bridge tables, etc. and establish useful correlations between data points to uncover hidden patterns and results.
-Users can also deep dive into certain flows leveraging next-gen features like contextual search, advanced filters according to workload type, an interactive visual interface, graph depth, and more.
+They also help temporarily ignore peripheral, unwanted data points like system tables, bridge tables, etc. and establish valuable correlations between data points to uncover hidden patterns and results.
+Users can also deep dive into specific flows leveraging next-gen features like contextual search, advanced filters according to workload type, an interactive visual interface, graph depth, and more.

-These capabilities help businesses plan a seamless migration and modernize their ETL, data warehouse, and analytics systems faster to the Databricks Lakehouse stack, with lower cost and lower risk.
+These capabilities help businesses plan a seamless migration and modernize their ETL, data warehouse, and analytics systems faster to the Databricks Lakehouse stack, with lower cost and minimal risk.